top of page

 UNDERSTANDING THE TARGET AUDIENCE

-As expected with the culture of the department, uptake of interviews were minimal so this activity was supported by qualitative surveys that were sent out and included a range of closed and open-ended questions.
-The surveys were anonymised and had a much larger uptake within base.
-These results were analysed as it provided context for why personnel were losing their ID cards, we learnt that many of them were storing their ID cards in their wallets because they were not provided lanyards when they received their card.
-Due to this, if their wallet was lost or stolen their ID card, along with their other belongings, would be lost.
-This was an insight that was interesting to us because the policy for this department had stated that ID cards should be visible on personnel while on base at all times so ID cards being stored in wallets was not ideal.
+Qualitative interviews were supported ethnographic research and anonymous surveys.
+The surveys had a much larger uptake within base as expected with the internal culture.
+Analysing these results provided context for why personnel were losing their ID cards, we learnt that many of them were storing their ID cards in their wallets because they were not provided lanyards when they received their card.
+With frequent card movement (having to show ID before accessing different areas), the likelihood of a losing ID cards was high.
+This was an insight that was interesting to us because policy stated that ID cards should be visible on personnel while on base at all times so ID cards being stored in wallets was not ideal.

 Learning about the culture and motivations of personnel helped deliver targeted interventions